What is An Applied Behavior Analysis Degree?

 Those graduating with a bachelor’s degree in applied behavior analysis typically find careers in clinical psychology and as consultants.
 However, a variety of other psychology-related work-fields are attainable with this degree, including:

-Our applied behavior analysis program is still new, with no students having graduated from it yet.
-However, students from Florida Tech’s other psychology programs are often in high demand and have been accepted into some of the nation’s finest graduate schools including:
+Students from Florida Tech’s psychology programs are often in high demand and have been accepted into some of the nation’s finest graduate schools, including:

 - Boston College

 - Colorado State University

 - University of Maryland